truenas/documentation/static/includes/TNHardwareGuide.md

 ### Storage Device Quantities

 TrueNAS can manage many storage devices as part of a single storage array.
-With more enterprise-level tuning in the mature 13.0 release and similar tuning in the upcoming SCALE Cobia release, TrueNAS can manage as many as 1,250 drives in a single storage array!
+With more enterprise-level tuning, TrueNAS can manage as many as 1,250 drives in a single storage array!

 ### Storage Media